o3de/o3de.org/content/docs/learning-guide/tutorials/entities-and-prefabs/override-a-prefab.md

 {{< /note >}}

 {{< note >}}
-In the latest version, prefab override management in Entity Outliner is enabled by default.
+Starting in 23.05 release, prefab override management in Entity Outliner is enabled by default.
 {{< /note >}}

 You can apply the following types of overrides to prefabs: